Brussels is the capital and largest city in Belgium, a small country in the heart of Europe.

 9. Le Botanique

-Le Botanique is one of the most fascinating concert venues in Europe, mainly because it’s located within a botanical glasshouse that was repurposed to a cultural center.
+Le Botanique is one of the most fascinating concert venues in Europe, mainly because it’s located within a botanical glasshouse that was repurposed as a cultural center.

 This building was originally the Orangerie of the National Botanical Garden of Belgium but moved outside of Brussels to Meise in 1958.